openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Note that if Self-Issued OP implementations belong to a trust framework, the trust framework may dictate a common `authorization_endpoint` for a set of implementations.
 If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-User to select a Self-Issued OP is handled by the underlying browser or operating system.

-## Receiving Cross-Device Responses
+## Receiving Responses when Response Mode `direct_post` is Used

-In case of the cross-device flow, the Self-Issued OPwill send the result as a HTTP POST message to the RP.
-This requires connectivity between Self-Issued OPand RP.
+In case of the Response Mode `direct_post`, the Self-Issued OP will send the result as a HTTP POST message to the RP.
+This requires connectivity between Self-Issued OP and RP.
 There are different ways this can be achieved.
 The RP may, for example, expose a suitable endpoint from their backend.
-Alternatively, it may employ a separate service able to receive and store such messages, where the RP then queries the Self-Issued OPresponses.
+Alternatively, it may employ a separate service able to receive and store such messages, where the RP then queries the Self-Issued OP responses.

 # Relationships to Other Documents